Eugène Chigot: The Colonie artistique d'Étaples

 Chigot lived in the area for most of the next twenty years initially at the villa attached to his studio in Étaples.
 In 1893 he married Martha Colle and spent part of his honeymoon in Berck, a favoured haunt of the impressionist painter Manet.Two years later, he bought a house in the new and wealthy resort of Le Touquet.
 The union produced a son Paul Louis, born in 1906 who was become an eminent decorated surgeon and a daughter Mathilde.
 The Chigots moved again in 1902 to the western Flanders town of Gravelines at the mouth of the river Aa where he built a chalet by the sea in which to paint.
 Chigot's output during the 1890s was of a post impressionistic style, in which he depicted beach scenes with expansive skies, atmospheric seascapes, and local châteaux often with a pond in the foreground.
-His figures are intimate and placed within the coastal landscape.
+His figures are often local working people, intimately painted and placed within the coastal landscape.
 Chigot possessed the ability to convincingly paint still and moving water.